fbpx

 Leasehold Ownership Fees

-When it comes to Leasehold ownership, there is no transfer fees or taxes applied.
-There is only 1.1% needs to be paid at the Land Department on the date of the registration or the change of the Lease Agreement which 1% of it is the Leasehold Registration Fee and 0.1% of it is the Stamp Duty.
+When it comes to Leasehold ownership, no transfer fees or taxes apply, so only the leasehold registration (1%) and stamp duty (0.1%) need to be paid at the Land Department on the date of the registration or the transfer of the lease agreement.

-All registration fees or transfer fees need to be paid at the land office on the date of the registration or the transfer.
+All registration or transfer fees for a leasehold property must be paid at the land office on the date of registration or transfer.

-Once all the fees are paid, the lessor received the money of the lease, the land department adds the lease details as well as the lessee’s details on the back of the land title (Chanote).
-Lease agreement is 100% legal and protected by the Thai laws.
-The lessor can’t break or change the agreed clauses of the lease agreement without any legit and legally backed reasons.
+The land department will then register the lease details as well as the lessee’s details on the back of the land title (Chanote).
+Lease agreements are 100% legal and protected by the Thai laws.
+The lessor can not break or change the agreed clauses of the lease agreement without legally backed reasons.

-Time to time lessor and the lessee agree a pre-extended lease terms such as 30 years + 30 years + 30 years.
-This type of pre-extended lease agreements won’t be entered on the back of the land title (Chanote).
-But it can be stated on the sales and purchase agreement.
-Nevertheless, the lease registration fee of 1.1% will be paid after each 30 year regardless it’s pre-extended or not.
+In Thailand, it is not uncommon that the lessor and the lessee agrees to pre-extended lease terms such as 30 years + 30 years + 30 years.
+This type of pre-extended lease agreement will not be registered on the back of the land title (Chanote), but can be stated in the sales and purchase agreement.
+Nevertheless, the lease registration fee of 1.1% will be paid on each renewal every 30 years, regardless of whether it’s pre-extended or not.

 Contact Us